jhlagado/struct-z80/README.md

     ld (result),a
 ```

 So in a typical situation, we have two branches and at least two labels (the thenLabel is not really needed in this case).
 When logic gets nested, this can lead to difficult to read assembly code.
-Surely a more natural way to read this code might be more like this?
+Surely a more natural way to express this code would be a little more like this?

 ```
 ld a,(input)